FabioPINO/science-docs/index.md

 <sup>**PCAfold** is published in the SoftwareX journal.
 You can cite the software as:</sup>
 <sup>K. Zdybał, E. Armstrong, A. Parente, J. C. Sutherland, *PCAfold: Python software to generate, analyze and improve PCA-derived low-dimensional manifolds*, SoftwareX 12, 2020</sup>

+<sup>This work has been produced during my PhD at Université libre de Bruxelles and my research stay at the University of Utah.</sup>

 <div class="row">
   <div class="column">
     <a><img src="https://gitlab.multiscale.utah.edu/common/PCAfold/-/raw/docs-cleanup/docs/images/PCAfold-logo.svg" alt="PCAfold" style="width:150px"></a>